Education in Myanmar: Preschool and kindergarten

-Preschools are opened for children over 2 years of age and they are in extensive care or public systems.
-Kindergarten starts from the age of 5 (not younger than 4 Years and 8 months at the time of school's commencement date).
-Primary, Lower Secondary and Upper Secondary Schools in Burma are under the Department of Basic Education.
-The official commencement date for those schools is 1 June.
+Preschools were opened for children over 2 years of age and they are in extensive care or public systems.
+Kindergarten started from the age of 5 (not younger than 4 years and 8 months at the time of school's commencement date).
+Primary, Lower Secondary and Upper Secondary Schools in Burma were under the Department of Basic Education.
+The official commencement date for those schools is the first weekday of June.

 Primary education

-Primary education is officially compulsory.
-It lasts five years, and to continue onto secondary school, students must pass a comprehensive examination on basic subjects.
+Primary education was officially compulsory.
+It lasted five years, and to continue onto secondary school, students needed to pass a comprehensive examination on basic subjects.

 Secondary education

-Secondary schools are usually combined, containing both middle and high schools.
-Secondary Middle schools offer classes from standard 5 to standard 8 whereas Secondary High school offers classes up to standard 12.
-Children of rich and well-known families are often given easier access to the more prestigious secondary schools.
-There is much corruption in educational equality.
-But in both primary and secondary schools, the system is almost "no-failure education system".
-Only at the end of the high schools or at the entrance of the college/university, the system is changed because of University Entrance Exam.
+Secondary schools were usually combined, containing both middle and high schools.
+Big schools usually had separate buildings for each level of education, while smaller ones usually combined them into one building.
+Secondary Middle schools offered classes from Standard 5 to Standard 8 whereas Secondary High school offered classes up to Standard 10.
+Children of rich and well-known families were often given easier access to the more prestigious secondary schools.
+There was much corruption in educational equality, but in both primary and secondary schools, the system was almost "no-failure education system".
+Only at the end of the high schools or at the entrance of the college/university was the system changed because of University Entrance Exam.

-High schools students choose one of 2 tracks upon entering high school: science or arts.
-All high school students take Burmese, English, and mathematics.
-However, Science-specialised students also take 3 additional subjects: chemistry, physics and biology as part of their coursework, while arts-specialised students take geography, history and economics.
-These routes also determine what matriculation subject exams they are administered and what tertiary schools they can apply to.
+High schools students chose one of 7 tracks, most of the time only one of three, upon entering high school, multiple combinations of three additional elective subjects.
+All high school students took Burmese, English, and mathematics.
+However, Science-specialised students also took 3 additional subjects: chemistry, physics, and based on their track, biology, economics, geography, or history as part of their coursework, while arts-specialised students took geography, history, and based on their track, economics, biology, and chemistry.
+These routes also determined what matriculation subject exams they are administered and what tertiary schools they can apply to.

-At the end of standard 12, students take the University Entrance Examination, commonly referred to as the matriculation exam in English, administered by the Board of Examinations annually in mid-March.
-High marks in a subject garner a distinction known as gondu (ဂုဏ်ထူး).
-Students who achieve distinctions in four or more subjects (or a combined total of approximately 480/600) are generally guaranteed placement in one of Myanmar's medical universities and senior engineering universities, the most selective of universities in Myanmar.
-Test score results are released at testing sites throughout the country in June.
+At the end of Standard 12, students took the University Entrance Examination, commonly referred to as the matriculation exam in English, administered by the Board of Examinations annually in mid-March.
+High marks in a subject garnered a distinction known as gondu (ဂုဏ်ထူး).
+Students who achieved distinctions in four or more subjects (or a combined total of approximately /600) were generally guaranteed placement in one of Myanmar's medical universities and senior engineering universities, the most selective of universities in Myanmar.
+Test score results were released at testing sites throughout the country in June.
 Since 2007, Mon State has had the highest matriculation pass rates in the country.

-Students who attend international English-language schools or other private schools are typically not eligible to sit for the matriculation exam, nor are they allowed to enroll in Burmese universities.
-Instead, they typically study overseas, at destinations such as Singapore, Malaysia, Australia, United Kingdom and the United States.
+Students who attended international English-language schools or other private schools were, and still are, typically not eligible to sit for the matriculation exam, nor were they allowed to enroll in Burmese universities.
+Instead, they typically studied overseas, at destinations such as Singapore, Malaysia, Australia, United Kingdom and the United States.
 In 2010, 695 Burmese international students studied in the United States, particularly in private liberal arts colleges.

-Myanmar secondary education has numerous problems.
-It completely emphasizes upon rote learning and memorization and regurgitation inhibiting students' creative thinking and critical thinking skills.
-Teachers themselves learn under the authoritative systems so they are usually resistive to current changes in teaching methods.